sayin/Data_Assimilation/README.md

-# Data_Assimilation
-Python codes for Data Assimilation course MAE-5010.
+> # This repository contains pyhton codes developed for MAE 5010 Data Assimilation course.
+These codes require some level of understanding of Linear Algebra, Adjoint Optimization, Interpolation and Probability theory.